Our Methodology In 2026

 Justin Grossbard

-Having traded since 1998, Justin is the CEO and co-founded CompareForexBrokers in 2014.
-Justin has published over 100 finance articles from Forbes, Kiplinger to Finance Magnates.
+Having traded since 1998, Justin is the CEO & Co-Founder of CompareForexBrokers in 2014.
+Justin has published over 100 finance articles in publications ranging from Forbes and Kiplinger to Finance Magnates.
 He has a master’s degree in commerce and has an active role in the fintech community.
 He has also published a book in 2023 on investing and trading.